XenoEmblems/XenoEmblems.github.io/JSD920CLASSCOPY/projects/final_project/readme.md

 11/15/16: API Data from The Movie Database is put into Array of Object Issues and Resolutions:

+11/22/16: MVP completed.
+When the web page loads it appends all the Nicolas Cage movies on to the page.

 #Step by Step process: